Become an apprentice

 Can you still go to university?

 Choosing an apprenticeship route doesn’t mean you can’t progress to university later in life.
-Some apprenticeships can provide a progression route on to a degree programme.
-Degree level apprenticeships are also set to become increasingly common.
+Many apprenticeships offer a clear pathway to higher education, including foundation degrees, higher apprenticeships, and full degree programmes.

 Finding an apprenticeship

-There are hundreds of different apprenticeships to choose from all over the country, with employers large and small, in a wide range of industries and organisations.
+There are hundreds of apprenticeships available across the UK, offered by employers large and small in a wide range of industries and organisations.
 You could be at the start of your career, looking for an opportunity, or in employment and wanting to develop your skills in your current workplace.

 Why not search and apply for apprenticeship vacancies on our website?
 You can also get in touch with our dedicated apprenticeships team on apprenticeships@ealing.gov.uk or 020 8825 6234 and we will be happy to help you find the right role for you.